 \section{Conclusion}

-We propose Track–Detection Link Prediction (TDLP), a learning-based data association framework that formulates multi-object tracking as per-frame link prediction between tracks and detections.
-TDLP learns association directly from data, avoids handcrafted heuristics, and remains computationally more efficient than fully end-to-end trackers while preserving the modularity of tracking-by-detection pipelines.
+We propose Track–Detection link prediction (TDLP), a learning-based data association framework that formulates multi-object tracking as a per-frame link prediction between tracks and detections.
+TDLP learns associations directly from data, avoids handcrafted heuristics, and remains more computationally efficient than fully end-to-end trackers while preserving modularity of tracking-by-detection pipelines.
 Extensive experiments on multiple challenging benchmarks show that TDLP outperforms state-of-the-art heuristic-based and end-to-end approaches, particularly in scenarios with non-linear motion.
-Even when using only bounding-box features, TDLP achieves strong performance, highlighting the effectiveness of link prediction for geometric association.
-Through controlled analysis, we expose the limitations of metric-learning–based association.
-TDLP’s main limitation is computational cost, which arises from quadratic track–detection scoring and transformer-based encoders.
+Even when using only bounding box features, TDLP achieves strong performance, highlighting the effectiveness of link prediction for geometric association.
+Through controlled analysis, we expose the limitations of metric learning–based association.
+TDLP’s main limitation is its computational cost, which arises from transformer-based encoders and feature extractors in case any additional feature modalities are exploited.
 Future work will explore longer temporal windows and architectural optimizations to reduce this cost.